Johns-Q/uwm/README.md

    - multiple screen (xinerama)
    - 64-bit and 32-bit clean
    - little-endian and big-endian clean
-   - compatible with uclibc and libc6
+   - compatible with musl, uclibc and libc6
    - compatible with GCC 4.5.3-11.2.0, Clang 2.9-13.0 and ekopath 4.0.11
    - many features can be compile time enabled / disabled